← UAS SkyCheck|All Posts|FAQ

 A complete, step-by-step preflight checklist for Part 107 operators.
 Airspace, TFRs, weather, aircraft airworthiness, Remote ID, and pilot status: everything the FAA holds you responsible for before each flight.

 TFRs can appear with less than an hour of notice and violations start at over $1,000.
-Here is everything a Part 107 pilot needs to know about Temporary Flight Restrictions: types, penalties, and how to check before every flight.
+Here is everything a drone pilot -- recreational or Part 107 -- needs to know about Temporary Flight Restrictions: types, penalties, and how to check before every flight.

 LAANCAirspace